launchdarkly/LaunchDarkly-Docs/README.md

 When you open a docs PR, it creates a unique staging site.
 The URL for each site is linked in the PR page in the repo.

 Staging is automatically refreshed on push to main.
-See [Build & Deploy](#-build--deploy).
+To learn more, read [Build & Deploy](#-build--deploy).

 ## (Internal LaunchDarkly use only) 🚀 Building and deploying the docs site